xaviermignot/xaviermignot.github.io/_drafts/azure-pipelines-storing-values-between-pipeline-runs.md

 ```
 {: file=".azuredevops/Set-OutputsInVariableGroup.ps1" }

-Note that authentication is required to run the script.
-I have deliberately omitted from the script, so that you can test it locally after authenticating using a PAT.
+Note that authentication is required to run the script to run the `az devops` and `az pipelines` commands.
+I have deliberately omitted it from the script, so that you can test it locally after authenticating using a PAT.
 For the pipeline, authentication will be handled in the YAML, let's see how to do that.

 ## Running the script from the pipeline
-Again, running this script should be easy but there is a little twist because of the authentication.
+Running this script from the pipeline is easy but there is a little twist because of the authentication, and it depends on the account we will use.

 ### Using the Build Service account
 The easiest way is to use the `$(System.AccessToken)` predefined variable and pipe it to the `az devops login` command: